Yorkton: Television

 Cable television services are supplied by Access Communications.
 Access is a Saskatchewan-owned not-for-profit co-operative established in 1974.
 It also supplies home phone and Internet service to the community.

-SaskTel provides maxTV services on both DSL and Fiber.
+SaskTel provides maxTV and maxTV stream services on both DSL and Fiber.
 SaskTel is a Crown Corporation owned by the provincial government to serve the people of Saskatchewan with telephone, Internet, and TV services.
+Current internet speeds are up to 50/10 on DSL and up to 1000/500 on fiber.
+Business is up to 5000/5000 in select markets.

 The only terrestrial television station serving Yorkton is CICC-TV channel 10, a CTV affiliate station.

 Yorkton was previously served by CKOS-TV channel 5, a private CBC Television outlet; formerly a sister station of CICC, it became an owned-and-operated repeater of CBKT in 2002, before closing down with the rest of CBC's repeater network in 2012.